How to Get an MBA through GMAT without Work Experience

 To sum it up, deferred admission is when a B-School guarantees you a seat on its MBA program while allowing you a couple of years to finish your graduation and get some work experience first.

 There are many leading B-Schools in the world that offer you the option to get admitted into MBA without work experience.
-Here, we’ll discuss programs from three of the most sought-after schools among our students.
+Here, we’ll discuss programs from the nine most sought-after schools among our students.

 Easily the most popular deferred admission program by a wide margin is the HBS 2+2 program.